DarianTse/Assignment01/README.md

 2. Spam Detector - Handles file reading/writing and bayesian spam filtering
 3. Test File - Class for table element data
 4. Word Info - Class for storing word related variables (number of times word has appeared in spam/ham files, probability of word being spam)

+# Dont Do This

+1. Dont click cancel or exit when choosing directories for the training/testing folders.